 Test Profile Management with a local GPO

-Important: For these reasons Citrix does not recommend the use of local GPOs as a long-term, enterprise solution.
+We do not recommend using local GPOs as a long-term, enterprise solution.

 Test the user experience

-Minimizing differences in the end user experience when accessing resources from various devices is the goal when implementing a profile solution.
-Before Profile Management, the contents of users’ registry and files might vary depending on the physical device, profile configuration, and operating system.
-For this reason, Profile Management must be configured to address the differences between system installations on computers the users roam between.
+Users’ registry and files might vary depending on the physical machine, profile configuration, and operating system.
+Thus, you must configure Profile Management to address the differences between system installations on machines where the users roam.

-- A Citrix virtual desktop including streamed or locally installed applications
+- A virtual desktop including streamed or locally installed applications

-- A Citrix virtual app, either published on or streamed from a Citrix virtual apps server
+- A virtual app, either published on or streamed from a virtual apps server

 - A Terminal Services client